 Pfizer Technical Associate, Clinical Manufacturing in Andover, Massachusetts

-The Technical Associate, Clinical Manufacturing associate is part of a multi-disciplinary team responsible for cGMP production of phase I/II clinical drug substance supporting the Pfizer Biotherapeutics portfolio.
+The Technical Operations II, Clinical Manufacturing associate is part of a multi-disciplinary team responsible for cGMP production of Phase I/II clinical drug substance supporting the Pfizer Biotherapeutics portfolio.

-Initial focus is on the start-up of a new facility in support of facility/equipment commissioning and qualification, creation of necessary cGMP documentation, and training within the production support area.
+Initial focus is on the start-up of a new facility in support of suite/equipment commissioning and qualification, creation of necessary cGMP documentation, and training within the production operation area.

-Post facility start up, the successful candidate will transition to 2nd shift.
-The successful candidate will be a part of a team responsible for the execution of upstream mammalian and microbial processes.
+Post facility start up, the successful candidate will remain on 1st shift.
+The successful candidate will be a part of a dynamic team responsible for the execution of downstream mammalian and microbial processes.

-Execute upstream mammalian cell culture and microbial fermentation processes in a cGMP environment.
+Execute downstream mammalian and microbial purification processes in a cGMP environment.
 Includes CIP and SIP operations.

 Execute product change over activities with the guidance of process engineer and tech transfer team.

-Execution of SOP's and batch record documentation of upstream unit operations.
+Execution of SOP's and batch record documentation of downstream unit operations.

 Cross-functional communication with tech transfer team, quality and engineering as necessary.